weibeu/cosmos-discord-bot/docs/tools/imgur.md

 Uploads provided URL or attached image to imgur.com and returns the direct URL of the image.

+You can also specify either an **emoji** or **mention** someone to upload their avatar to imgur.
+If no URL is specified, returns the imgur URL of the user's avatar.

 ```yaml
 Aliases:
 - imgurfy